 - Wing it: Bring the stuff you feel you need and have no idea what the end weight is.
 If you hoist it up and it’s too heavy, you drink some water or take something out.
 If it’s light, throw some more whisky in there (or another heavy object.)

 Both trains of thought are valid.
 It’s a good idea to know generally how much weight you are capable of carrying, but it’s more important to know the range of weight your backpack can carry.

 Many times there’s a long list of features for modern backpacks listed in a spec sheet — some are obvious, others never really explained.
 Here’s a glossary of popular features used today for backpacking backpacks.
 Please write to us in the comments if you’d like more terms added!

-- Internal Frame: As opposed to external frame, this is the style of pack.
-Packs with the support on the inside are internal, packs with support bars on the outside are external.
+- Internal Frame: As opposed to an external frame, this is the style of pack.
+Packs with support on the inside are internal, packs with support bars on the outside are external.

 - Hydration Sleeve: CamelBak started the wave of hydration via tube-sucking, and now most packs have a sleeve inside the pack (or a separate outer sleeve) to place a hydration bladder.
 This also implies a hole for the tube so you can drink hands-free.

 - Trampoline Suspension: Some companies use trampoline suspension on the back panel.
 This is excellent for ventilation and even weight distribution.
 Depending on the pack it can suffer at higher weights.